sualehalam/Wehealth-webscraping-project/docs/SOURCE_CATALOG.md

 # Source Catalog

-This source catalog lists the websites crawled for the demo run(s) and includes operational notes, basic data-quality observations, and a suggested refresh strategy.
+This source catalog lists the websites crawled for the demo run(s) and includes notes, basic data-quality observations, and a suggested refresh strategy.
 Use this to reproduce or maintain the crawl and to prioritize manual review for problem sites.

-Last populated from: `examples/output/batch_crawl_results_20251129_114648.json`

 ## Columns:
 - `name`: Friendly site name